Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 2 : How is data being extracted, prepared, and used in the AUI?

 \subsubsection{Coupling data collection techniques}

-Among these studies that reported their data acquisition techniques (92\%), 20 studies (42\%) used only one data collection technique.
-Of these, the majority (70\%) employed the data collection technique based on visible inputs.
+Among the studies that reported their data acquisition techniques (92\%), 20 studies (42\%) used only one data collection technique.
+Of these, the majority (70\%) employed data collection techniques based on visible inputs.
 A significant number of studies (38\%) used two types of data collection techniques, and 13\% used three types of data collection techniques.
-For studies that employ multiple data collection techniques, 8 articles (16\%) collected data through \emph{user behaviour data} and \emph{user input through application}.
-Furthermore, we found that these two data collection techniques were always used together with data collection techniques based on invisible input.
-This can be explained by the fact that using techniques based on both visible and invisible inputs can identify the needs of the user more accurately and thus improve the quality of adaptation \cite{Aranha2021}.
-It is also possible that these articles take into account that the majority of users do not like to \emph{spend extra time and effort} providing information to the system and that the information provided by users may \emph{not always be accurate} \cite{budzik2000user}.
+For studies that employed multiple data collection techniques, 8 articles (16\%) collected data through \emph{user behaviour data} and \emph{user input through application}.
+Furthermore, we found that these two data collection techniques were always used together with invisible input based data collection techniques.
+This can be explained by the fact that using techniques based on both visible and invisible inputs can identify the needs of the user more accurately and thus improve the quality of adaptation \citep{Aranha2021}.
+It is also possible that these studies consider users' reluctance to \emph{spend extra time and effort} providing information to the system, as well as the possibility that user-provided information may \emph{not always be accurate} \citep{budzik2000user}.
 Data collection techniques based on invisible input where the user is not directly involved in the information-gathering process can overcome some of the limitations.